confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table.md

 If the IF NOT EXISTS clause is present, the statement won't fail if a table with the same name already exists.

+### Source tables

+If the SOURCE clause is present, you can execute pull queries on it.
+The SOURCE clause executes an internal query for the table to create a materialized state that's used by pull queries.
+You can't terminate this query manually.
+You can terminate it only by dropping the table with the DROP TABLE statement.

+Also, when you provide the SOURCE clause, the table is created as read-only.
+For a read-only table, INSERT statements and the DELETE TOPIC on DROP TABLE statements aren't be permitted.

+To disable the SOURCE table feature, set `ksql.source.table.materialization.enabled` to `false` in your ksqlDB server properties file.

 ### Partitioning